A Beginner-Friendly Burlap Bow DIY Tutorial & Video

 When my daughter Morgan was about 6 months old, I decided that I needed a way to work from home.
 For some reason, my answer to that dilemma was a hair bow business.

 This seemed like a really good idea at the time and it lasted about a year.
 But after too many hot glue burns and 2 a.m.
 Dr. Pepper breaks, I decided it would be best to take an early retirement from the bow-making business.

 The nice thing about my hair bow venture was that my daughter has an unlimited, almost disposable, hair bow collection.
-But more importantly, I learned how to make a bow for any and every type of home decor including wreaths, mantels, mason jars and teacher gifts.
+But more importantly, I learned how to make a bow for any and every type of home decor including wreaths, mantels, mason jars, and even teacher gifts.

 Supplies for Making a Burlap Bow:

-How to Make a Bow for a Wreath: Step-by-Step Tutorial
+How to Make a Burlap Bow for Home Decor: Step-by-Step Tutorial